360dialog/360dialog-Postman-Collection/README.md

-# WhatsApp Business API - Postman Collection
+# WhatsApp Business API - Postman Collection (with modifications by 360dialog)

 This is a Postman collection of [WhatsApp Business API](https://developers.facebook.com/docs/whatsapp).
 The provided environment contains the list of variables referenced by the API collection.